RPC, Inc. (RES) Shares Rise Despite Market Challenges - News Heater

-RPC, Inc. (NYSE: RES) has seen a rise in its stock price by 0.75 in relation to its previous close of 8.69.
-However, the company has experienced a -3.79% decline in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-08-09 that Rising activity levels in all service lines aid RPC’s (RES) earnings in Q2.
+RPC, Inc. (NYSE: RES)’s stock price has soared by 1.14 in relation to previous closing price of 8.32.
+Nevertheless, the company has seen a loss of -3.83% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-10-31 that RPC’s (RES) Q3 earnings get impacted by rig count fall and lower commodity price realizations.

 Is It Worth Investing in RPC, Inc. (NYSE: RES) Right Now?

-The price-to-earnings ratio for RPC, Inc. (NYSE: RES) is above average at 6.51x, while the 36-month beta value is 1.79.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for RPC, Inc. (NYSE: RES) is above average at 7.58x.
+The 36-month beta value for RES is also noteworthy at 1.80.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”

-The average price point forecasted by analysts for RPC, Inc. (RES) is $9.20, which is $0.44 above the current market price.
-The public float for RES is 97.09M, and currently, short sellers hold a 10.19% ratio of that floaft.
-The average trading volume of RES on October 25, 2023 was 1.34M shares.
+The average price estimated by analysts for RES is $9.20, which is $0.79 above than the current price.
+The public float for RES is 97.01M, and at present, short sellers hold a 10.20% of that float.
+The average trading volume of RES on November 01, 2023 was 1.34M shares.

 RES’s Market Performance

-RES’s stock has seen a -3.79% decrease for the week, with a -0.62% drop in the past month and a 6.12% gain in the past quarter.
-The volatility ratio for the week is 2.93%, and the volatility levels for the past 30 days are at 3.76% for RPC, Inc. The simple moving average for the past 20 days is -0.53% for RES’s stock, with a 6.49% simple moving average for the past 200 days.
+RES’s stock has seen a -3.83% decrease for the week, with a -2.83% drop in the past month and a 0.90% gain in the past quarter.
+The volatility ratio for the week is 5.57%, and the volatility levels for the past 30 days are at 3.90% for RPC, Inc. The simple moving average for the last 20 days is -3.13% for RES’s stock, with a simple moving average of 2.76% for the last 200 days.

 Analysts’ Opinion of RES